tractr/traxion/libs/terraform/service/logstash/README.md

 Provides a Logstash service that will crawl information from CloudWatch and send it to Elastic Cloud.

-A role, allowed to read CloudWatch, is created and attached to the task.
+A user, allowed to read CloudWatch, is created.
-The arn of the role is available in the environment variable `ROLE_ARN`.
+Its API key and secret are outputted by Terraform.

 ## Configuration example